holochain/holoscape/README.md

 ```

 It expects above mentioned binaries (`holochain-<platform>` and `hc-<platform>`) to be present in the root directory and puts them into the build with everything else.
 In order to have Linux builds be portable across all Linux distributions, releases need to have a static build of those binaries.
-There is a branch in [holochain-rust](https://github.com/holochain/holochain-rust) *static-holoscape-build* that gets tracked and automatically build and statically linked.
+There is a branch in [holochain-rust/static-holoscape-build](https://github.com/holochain/holochain-rust/tree/static-holoscape-build) that gets tracked and automatically build and statically linked.
 Binaries can be downloaded here: https://hydra.holo.host/jobset/holochain-rust/static-holoscape-build.

 ## Contribute
 Holochain is an open source project.
 We welcome all sorts of participation and are actively working on increasing surface area to accept it.
 Please see our [contributing guidelines](/CONTRIBUTING.md) for our general practices and protocols on participating in the community, as well as specific expectations around things like code formatting, testing practices, continuous integration, etc.